z1mow/Todoey/README.md

 # Todoey ✓

-## Our Goal

-The objective of this tutorial is to understand how to save data in iOS.
-We'll look at various choices and learn to use UserDefaults, Core Data and Realm.

-## What you will create

-A todolist app to keep track of all your tasks.
+A simple and efficient Todo list application for iOS that helps you keep track of all your tasks.
+This project was implemented while following Angela Yu's iOS Development Course.

+## Features

+- ✏️ Create new todo items
+- ✓ Mark tasks as completed
+- 🗑️ Delete tasks with swipe gesture
+- 💾 Persistent data storage using PropertyList

+## Implementation Details

+This project was built using:
+- Swift
+- UIKit
+- MVC Architecture
+- PropertyList for data persistence
+- UITableView for list display
+- UIAlertController for adding new items

+## Learning Journey

+This project was completed as part of Angela Yu's iOS Development Course, focusing on:
+- iOS app development fundamentals
+- Working with UITableViews
+- Implementing data persistence
+- Understanding iOS design patterns
+- User interface design and interaction

+## Acknowledgments

+- Angela Yu and the App Brewery team for the excellent course and guidance
+- The London App Brewery's Complete iOS Development Bootcamp

->This is a companion project to The App Brewery's Complete iOS Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>This project is part of The App Brewery's Complete iOS Development Bootcamp.
+Check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)

 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)